-- Be a fully admitted degree-seeking student. - Be actively enrolled in courses at Howard University at the same time, that the consortium course is

-being taken and carry as many hours at Howard as at the other consortium institution.
+- Be a fully admitted degree-seeking student. - Be actively enrolled in courses at Howard University at the same time, that the consortium course is being taken and carry as many hours at Howard as at the other consortium institution.
+Be in good academic standing.

-Page 281

-Page 28 Department of Nursing LIG Handbook

-- Be in good academic standing. - Obtain academic approval (from Chairperson or Academic Dean) and administrative approval (Consortium Coordinator to participate in the Consortium. - Must obtain a grade of "C" or better in order to receive transfer credit.
+- Obtain academic approval (from Chairperson or Academic Dean) and administrative approval (Consortium Coordinator to participate in the Consortium. - Must obtain a grade of "C" or better in order to receive transfer credit.